SophieMcGee/brick_heroes/README.md

     - Hobbyists looking for exclusive or themed sets that might not be available for purchase elsewhere.

 * **3. Gift Shoppers:**
-    - Individuals searching for creative gift options, such as gift cards or annual subscriptions.
+    - Individuals searching for creative gift options, such as subscriptions.

 * **4. Sustainability-conscious users::**
     - Individuals who value eco-friendly alternatives to toy consumption and appreciate the platform's focus on reuse and sharing.

 * **5. Community-oriented Lego fans:**
-    - Builders who enjoy sharing their creations, leaving reviews, and engaging with blog content about Lego themes and techniques.
+    - Builders who enjoy sharing their creations, leaving reviews, and engaging with news about Lego themes and techniques.

 [Back to top](#contents)